gbs0116/Object-Oriented-Software-Engineering-and-Design-Projects/README.md

-# Object-Oriented Software Engineering and Design Projects
+# Object-Oriented Software Engineering and Design Projects - The University of Texas at Arlington, School Project

 This repository contains the deliverables from the **Object-Oriented Software Engineering and Design** course, developed as part of a **team project**.
 These projects demonstrate the application of software engineering principles, design patterns, and object-oriented programming to solve real-world problems effectively.
 It includes comprehensive documentation, UML modeling, and implementation of various use cases.